-So the leadership debate is not only about the seven shifts needed from managers to become leaders, but expand into broader spectrum: the seven shifts from regional managers to become global leaders.
+So the leadership debate is not only about the seven shifts needed from managers to become leaders but expands into broader spectrum: the seven shifts from regional managers to become global leaders.

-There are many multi-nationals, but few global companies, even fewer authentic global leaders.
-We need global leaders at CEO, CIO and all senior leadership positions to deal with the level of complexity to leverage its fundamental forces and have a positive impact in hyper-connected, interdependent global economy.
+There are many multi-nationals, but few global companies; even fewer authentic global leaders.
+We need global leaders at CEO, CIO, and all senior leadership positions to deal with the level of complexity to leverage its fundamental forces and have a positive impact on hyper-connected, hyper-complex and interdependent global economy.

 - Three core competencies: Self-awareness, engagement in personal transformation, and inquisitiveness;

-- Three behavioral competencies: social skills, networking skills, and knowledge.
+- Three behavioral competencies: social skills, networking skills, and multicultural knowledge.

-The global executives are business generalist demand more comprehensive skills in leadership, strategic thinking, relationship building and management, crisis management and public relations in addition to finance, sales & marketing, HR; and the common characteristics of successful global leaders fall into the soft-skills bucket, like "emotional intelligence," "listening," and "authenticity".
-Thus, global leaders shall have “globility” (global capabilities).
+The global executives are business generalist demand more comprehensive skills in leadership, strategic thinking, relationship building and management, crisis management and public relations in addition to technology, finance, sales & marketing, HR; and the common characteristics of successful global leaders fall into the soft-skills bucket, like "emotional intelligence", "listening", and "authenticity".
+Thus, global leaders shall have “globality” (global capabilities).

 Global Capability: The qualities and competencies of global leaders include such as tolerance of ambiguity, cultural flexibility, learning agility, handling complexity, communicating virtually, and working across cultures.
 Besides being brilliant and master the functional skills, he or she must be a strong communicator and a strategic thinker, and know how to collaborate with stakeholders of all stripes.
 However, when it comes to leadership substance & style, it turns out that many leaders of global corporations aren't so global leaders after all.
 Organizations must develop the capability to deal with global talent issues more thoroughly.

-However, culture is much deeper than custom, or a language.
+Global Mindset: However, culture is much deeper than custom, or a language.
 Culture is a collective programming of the mind that distinguishes the members of one human group from another.
-Cultural behavior is the end product of collected wisdom, filtered and passed down through hundreds of generations as shared core beliefs, values, assumptions, notions, and persistent action patterns;
+Cultural behavior is the end product of collected wisdom, filtered and passed down through hundreds of generations as shared core beliefs, values, assumptions, notions, and persistent action pattern.

 The global organization blueprint is too important to be assigned only to specialist functions and regulated by specialist processes, however well designed those functions and processes via holistic approach is needed, one in which every part of an organization and every individual within it is connected and animated by the need to foster global orchestration.